Franck-maker/2025-2026/TP-3/README.md

 Apply the configuration update with : `helm upgrade --reuse-values -f prometheus-alerts-rules.yaml prometheus prometheus-community/prometheus`

 Delete the 'prometheus-prometheus-pushgateway' deployment and see that you have an alert in AlertManager UI.
+`if we delete the pod the deployment will regenerate it, so we have to delete the deployments hence it'll delete all the pods`

 ## Configure AlertManager to send Alerts by Email ##